tu2463/University/README.md

 After this start with the following steps:

 1. Create a series of CRUD operation routes in `config/routes.rb`.
 (This can be a one-liner)  Set the root to the `departments#index` action.
-Verify that this is working by running `rake routes` on the command line of the terminal and see the routes that are generated.
+Verify that this is working by running `rails routes` on the command line of the terminal and see the routes that are generated.
 2. Add a new file called `departments_controller.rb` (pluralization important) within the `app/controller/` directory.
 Inside the file, add the following:

   ```